• Thanksgiving Recipes

 Raw bonin chicken breasts on a white platter.

-• Chicken breast: buy bone-in chicken breasts with the skin on.
+• Chicken breast: Buy bone in chicken breasts with the skin on.
 They have more flavor and moisture than boneless, skinless.
 You might see them labeled as split chicken breasts because a whole chicken breast is two halves still connected in the center.
+You can split them yourself or ask the butcher to do it for you.

-• Seasoning: Just sea salt or kosher salt, and black pepper, but you can add a little garlic powder, onion powder, or granulated garlic to the mix.
+• Seasoning: Just sea salt or kosher salt, and black pepper.

-• Butter (optional): Adding a small amount of butter for baking creates a little more pan juices to pour over the top of the chicken when serving.
+• Add butter: Adding a small amount of butter for baking creates a little more pan juices to pour over the top of the chicken when serving.
 I recommend (and only buy) unsalted butter because I prefer to control the salt myself in recipes.
 If you buy salted butter, be careful with the amount of salt you season the chicken with.

-• Deglazing liquid (optional): I prefer dry white wine, but chicken broth works too, alone or with a squeeze of lemon juice.
+• Deglaze the pan: I use dry white wine, but chicken broth works too, alone or with a squeeze of lemon juice.
 Another nice option is French dry white vermouth.
 It's white wine flavored with aromatic herbs and comes in small bottles at many stores.
 No liquids?
 Skip it.
 It adds flavor but works without it.

 Recipe Instructions